Judge-in-Residence

 Eoin Doyle

 Eoin Doyle is a trainee solicitor at A&L Goodbody LLP.
 He graduated with a First Class Honours BCL (Law and Business) from University College Cork in 2021.
 Eoin was the Editor-in-Chief of the 18th Edition of the Cork Online Law Review and was awarded the Gold Medal for the ‘Best Article by a UCC Student’ in the 20th Edition.
 Eoin also served as the Conference Director, Vice-Auditor and Recording Secretary of the UCC Law Society.
-This is Eoin’s first year with the Hibernian Law Journal.
+This is Eoin’s second year with the Hibernian Law Journal.

 Editorial Committee